of online Python learners

 Earn XP for every lesson, build daily streaks, and compete with learners worldwide.

-1,000+ Python learners across Africa.
+40+ Python learners worldwide.
 Ask questions, share wins, get unstuck together.

 Tell Py your skill level and learning goal.
 No credit card.
 No setup.
 Just start.